 I am a really big fan of fresh juice.
 I don’t drink it every day or anything (nor do I engage in juice fasting), but I’m always happy when I do get the juicer out to make a nourishing drink.
-I enjoy all sorts of fruit and vegetable combinations (depending on what I happen to have in the refrigerator): I even included a chapter on fresh juice in my book.
+I enjoy all sorts of fruit and vegetable combinations, depending on what I happen to have in the refrigerator.

-Carrots and beets are both root vegetables and they are both quite sturdy (meaning: they keep extremely well).
-It is because of this sturdiness that I wanted to highlight them this month, since my #SAVEITSUNDAY posts are all about being mindful of “loving food more to waste it less”.
+Carrots and beets are both root vegetables and they are both quite sturdy (meaning they keep extremely well).
+It is because of this sturdiness that I wanted to highlight them this month, being mindful of “loving food more to waste it less.”

-It’s Valentine’s Day…why not make fresh vegetable juice for yourself or someone you love?
-Not just today, but any day?
-It’s an excellent way to bump up the amount of raw foods in your diet and each glass is extremely nutrient dense.
+Drinking fresh vegetable juice is an excellent way to bump up the amount of raw foods in your diet and each glass is extremely nutrient-dense.
 Plus, this juice has such a lovely hue thanks to the inclusion of beet.

 - 2 medium-large carrots preferably organic, sliced to accommodate your juicer